Childhood Cancer Awareness Day 2019 for Your Child

 Since its launch in 2002, International Childhood Cancer Day has acquired the support of global networks and leading institutions which include; the World Health Organization, SIOP (International Society of Paediatric Oncology, with 1000 plus individual members), UICC (Union for International Cancer Control with more than 1000 member organizations in 163 countries), St. Jude Children’s Research Hospital, IARC (International Agency for Research on Cancer), ICPCN (International Children’s Palliative Care Network) and CLAN (Caring and Living Among Neighbours), among others.

-Why it is Important for you to Show Support for International Childhood Cancer Day?
+Why It is Important to Show Support for International Childhood Cancer Day?

 So join hands on this International Childhood Cancer Day along with all the members of Childhood Cancer International who stand united to make childhood cancer a national and global child health priority and to ensure there are adequate resources to meet the basic rights of children with cancer.

 Did you like the blog?
 Did you find it useful?
-Please share your thoughts, ideas and feedbacks with us in the comments section below as we would love to hear from you.
+Please share your thoughts, ideas, and feedback with us in the comments section below as we would love to hear from you.

 | Feb 12, 2018